Terms & Conditions (of using this web site)

 A merchant number is the way that the banks know who is asking for money from your credit or debit card.

 Many of our Local Authority and other clients use their own merchant number supplied directly by their own banks.
 Our clients may use their own master merchant number to collect payments from you, or can opt to use Chipside's master merchat number as a service to collect payments.
 We require use of a company called Sage Pay to ask the banks for payment from your credit/debit card.
-All our partners are required to use a PCI-DSS certified service to ensure the same standards of security.
+All our partners are required to use a PCI-DSS (Payment Card Industry Standard) certified service to ensure the same standards of security.